 Did you see the adorable crocheted coffee cup cozy I featured over at the last Inspiration Monday Link Party?
 (If you didn’t know, I co-host a huge Sunday/Monday Linky party with 7 other bloggers.
 Definitely stop by next Sunday, anytime after 1 pm to link up or to see what everyone else is up too…)

 After seeing the crochet cozy, I was inspired to pull out my crochet supplies and make something!
 I wasn’t quite in the mood to crochet anything complicated, so I decided to make a simple crocheted bracelet.
 (Plus I’ve been wanting to demonstrate the magic ring technique used in my teeny tiny crochet heart pattern, and this was perfect!)

 The bracelets I’m showing here are made with recycled t-shirts and knit fabric scraps cut into strips, but you can also use a super chunky yarn.
-(Cut fabric strips based on the the size of the recipient and weight of the fabric.)
+(Cut fabric strips based on the size of the recipient and weight of the fabric.)
 This picture shows different widths and this picture shows a metallic chunky yarn.
-Non stretchy lightweight fabric would work too if the fraying doesn’t bother you.
+Non-stretchy lightweight fabric would work too if the fraying doesn’t bother you.

 Just imagine all of the different bracelets you could make!